dbailo1988/dbailo1988.github.com/source/_posts/Why-did-I-start-a-technical-blog.md

 date: 2016-01-10 17:31:39
 tags:
 ---
-I am writing this post because I would like to expound the main reasons why I started a technical blog.
-I want to focus in the two most important aspects in my opinion.
+I am writing this post because I would like to explain the main reasons why I started a technical blog.
+I want to focus on the two most important aspects in my opinion.
 First of all, I will explain why it is important to write your thoughts.
-Secondly, I will go about the social part and not being a Ghost Developer.
+Secondly, I will go about the social part of not being a Ghost Developer.

 ### Why writing is important?

  * **Writing clarifies your thoughts**
  Having the responsability of putting in sentences and structures your knowledge is a fight.
 When you have to explain an idea, you might realise you did not have that clear the expertise on it.
-Just as a fact, I was having breakfast with [Chris Heilmann](https://www.christianheilmann.com/) one day, he stated that when he started his first book on JavaScript after being 5 years being a JavaScript developer.
-He noticed how little he knew about the language.
+Just as a fact, I was having breakfast with [Chris Heilmann](https://www.christianheilmann.com/) one day, he stated that when he started his first book on JavaScript after being a JavaScript developer for five years, he noticed how little he really knew about the language.

  * **Writing will improve your language skills**
  In my case, the blog's language is English and as a native Spanish speaker I have long way to go to improve my English.
 I like to challenge myself and I completely hate to use always the same words for expressing my ideas.
 So writing will force me to start using more vocabulary.
 Also, I hope to get better at structuring text.